Can I Sue My Local or State Government?

 In proving your claim under the PTCA, “You have to demonstrate and prove by a preponderance of the evidence that there’s causation between the claimed condition set forth in one of the exceptions and the ultimate injury in question,” adds Baxter.

-Lawsuits Against the Government: What to Keep in Mind
+Lawsuits Against the Government: What To Keep in Mind

 • Who are you suing?
 Are you suing the state or the local government?
 Are you suing a specific state agency or multiple agencies?
 Are you suing a specific government employee rather than an agency or governmental body?